Veluga/Thalia-Backtesting-Tool/Video/demo.md

 ​
 Now, if you're not familiar with backtesting or Thalia, there's a small section on the subject, with the _Learn More_  button taking you to the About page.
 ​
 In order to use Thalia, you need an account.
-It's very simple to create - you just need a username and password.
+It's very simple to create one - you just need a username and password.
 So let's go ahead and create one real quick.

 [Type in username "ThaliaIsCool" and password "LiveLaugh1nvest?"]
 There are a few limitations on passwords - you to have need at least one letter, number, and special character; and they need to be at least 8 characters long.